EddieWilkie/notemaker/README.md

 6. Now enter the 'meteor' command to run the app.

-7. Sign up to start taking notes.
-To edit a note, simply click on the note's title.
+7. Open a browser and got to: http://localhost:3000.
+Sign up to start making notes.

+8. Notes can be created using the create note button on the screen and deleted by clicking the top right corner of the note.
+To edit a note, simply click on the note's title to open the editing view - make necessary changes, and save.